-Pastoral Group
+The Pastoral Liaison Group

 If the pupil continues to disrupt lessons, senior leaders will be involved.
 This is the Academy's multi-agency forum, which meets to discuss those pupils with problems relating to behaviour, attendance, social and emotional difficulties, and bullying.
-The Pastoral Group may refer a pupil to other outside agencies, such as the One Point, or Social Services.
+The PLG may refer a pupil to other outside agencies, such as the Early help family support, Local Authority support or Social Services.
 The group may also recommend statutory assessment by the Academy's Educational Psychologist.